calvinmclean/calvinmclean.github.io/examples/gopls-mcp-demo/README.md

 - This time, I got a really complete implementation including a file storage implementation of the Storage interface.
 All of this with only 23k tokens.
 - It's interesting to see how this is inconsistent and very dependent on the prompt and how it chooses to being the project
+- It looks like the MCP `go_package_api` function responds with all function signatures and doc comments, similar to my RAG example.
+When this tool is used early on, it works really well, similar to the documentation.
+I think getting the pkg.go.dev document is better because it includes some examples of KVStorage, EndDateable, and MCP.
+This is probably why it insists on using an MCP.
+- I think this works better in a large project where there are many smaller packages that can be described, or to use the `go_symbol_references` tool to find uses of a function or type

 ## Godoc RAG